MooersLab/emacs-learning-spiral-hydra/README.md

 [Hydras](https://github.com/abo-abo/hydra) are popup menus in Emacs that users can build and customize.
 The blue colored letters below are mapped to commands that are invoked by entering the letter(s).

-These hydra were inspire by a discussion at a recent Austin Emacs Meetup where Ag mentioned maintaining a list of keybindings that he was trying to master.
+These hydra were inspired by a discussion at a recent Austin Emacs Meetup where Ag mentioned maintaining a list of keybindings that he was trying to master.
 The idea here is to use hydras to display this list and related lists.
 The use of the hydra has a low-energy barrier.
 Just enter `C-c 1` from any buffer to display the master learning spiral hydra.